 Inspired by 20 years of work in communities, Knowle West Media Centre has developed a range of action research resources for others to use and learn from.

-KWMC’s action research process has generated a range of toolkits, resources and processes.
-A selection of resources are available here for you to use, reflect on and learn from.
+Our action research process has generated a range of toolkits, resources and processes.
+A selection of resources are available here.

 These ‘actionable insights’ are developed through co-design and participative learning that takes place during our projects.
 Due to the flexible and responsive nature of these projects, the resources address a range of topics and are used for a variety of tasks.

 ‘Smart city’ initiatives have the potential to connect people more easily, make cities more efficient, and use technology to address...

 ‘Smart city’ initiatives have the potential to connect people more easily, make cities more efficient, and use technology to address issues affecting our urban centres.
 But just because a city is ‘smart’, it doesn’t automatically follow that everyone who lives there is more empowered.
 We have collaborated with Ideas for Change to develop “The Bristol Approach to Citizen Sensing” – a framework that can help us create ‘smart cities’ where the power of technology is harnessed to tackle the issues that people care about.
 A booklet illustrating the Approach in action will be available to download soon.

 The Tips & Tricks series includes three sets of 20 recommendations for activism and collaboration.
 Inspired by twenty years of...